 Pay attention to marketing campaigns, media coverage, world events, and industry-specific variables.

-Use Cogsy and Skubana to improve your forecasting
+Use Cogsy and Skubana to improve your seasonal demand forecasting

 Improving seasonal demand forecasting requires an extensive amount of data.
 This is what makes the process for many ecommerce businesses cumbersome and overwhelming.